pryv/dev-site/Activity.md

 ### DELETE `/<channel id>/events/<event id>`

+Trashes or deletes the specified event, depending on its current state:

+- If the event is not already in the trash, it will be moved to the trash (i.e. flagged as `trashed`)
-Irreversibly deletes the event (including all its attached files, if any).
+- If the event is already in the trash, it will be irreversibly deleted (including all its attached files, if any).

+#### Successful response: 200 (JSON)

 ### GET `/<channel id>/events/<event id>/<file name>`